MultiTonic/.github/profile/README.md

 1. **Phase 1: Initial Setup (Months 1-2)**
    - **Establish Core Team:** Hire principal and consulting team.
-   - **Develop Core Technology:** Build and test the initial version of the Multitonic stack.
+   - **Develop Data Audit Technology:** Build and test a data availability audit our clients can use immediately.
-   - **Set Up Hosting:** Arrange AI hosting infrastructure.
+   - **Set Up Hosting:** Build and test the initial version of the Multitonic stack.

 2. **Phase 2: Pilot Program (Months 2-4)**
    - **Recruit Early Adopters:** Identify and onboard initial stakeholder institutions.